josephbeattie/Fluent-Media-Player-Dev/README.md

 > [!IMPORTANT]
-> After a long period of no development, RiseMP is back!
+> After a long period, we're excited to say that Rise Media Player is back!
 > The app is currently undergoing major changes and while contributions are welcome please be aware of merge conflicts.

 <p align="center">